insected/bobbae_gcp-wiki/Storage.md

 ### SSD

-A solid-state drive (SSD) is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage.
+A [solid-state drive](https://en.wikipedia.org/wiki/Solid-state_drive) (SSD) is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage.
 SSDs lack the physical spinning disks and movable read–write heads used in hard disk drives (HDDs) and floppy disks.

+#### SSD vs HDD

 https://www.pcmag.com/news/ssd-vs-hdd-whats-the-difference

+#### Compare various Filesystems for SSD

 https://www.linux.org/threads/comparison-of-file-systems-for-an-ssd.28780/